What is Salary Slip?

 Tax Deducted at Source

-It is the amount deducted by the employer on behalf of the income tax department.
+It is the amount the employer deducts on behalf of the income tax department.
 It is based on the gross tax slab of the employee.
 One can reduce this amount by investing in tax-exempt investments like equity funds (ELSS), PPF, NPS, and tax-saving FDs.
 It appears on the deductions side of the salary slip.
 Hence, investing in section 80C instruments of the Income Tax Act increases your takehome salary.
 One can invest in mutual funds (ELSS), submit investment proof to the company and claim tds returns.

 Employee Provident Fund (EPF)